espruino/EspruinoDocs/devices/EspruinoBoard.md

 Connecting
 ---------

 <span style="color:red;">**NOTE:** The Espruino board has no case and so the USB connector is completely unsupported.
-This means it is relatively delicate.
-Treat it carefully.
+This means it is relatively delicate (especially on rev 1v3 boards) and needs to be treated carefully.
 Try and pull the connector straight out, and **do not** push down on the board when the connector is inserted, or try and move the board around using the cable.</span>

 ###Pin Strip